mbpowers/nvimager/README.md

 `[name](file:path)<!--widthxheight-->` or ***TODO*** ~`$ equation $<!--widthxheight-->`~

 - Width and height are measured in terminal cells.
-- The html comment `<!--comment-->` is allowed either two or three hyphens.
+- The html comment `<!--comment-->` is allowed either two or three hyphens per side.
 - On creation a static image will insert filler text, consisting of full block characters, "█", in exactly the cells of the preview.
 - ***Do not delete filler text!*** Filler text will be deleted upon BufWrite, deletion of the link pattern, or when nvimager is toggled off.
+- Filler text is removed `PreBufWrite` and replaced `PostBufWrite`, so you don't have to toggle to avoid writing filler lines to your file.
+- ***Do not have multiple static previews on one line!***
 - Must toggle nvimager to update size.

 </details>